Fox's Book of Martyrs

 Oung-pen-la prison.
 A messenger from our friend, the governor of the north gate

-official order arrived; and with a joyful heart I set about preparing for our
+order arrived; and with a joyful heart I set about preparing for our departure

-departure early the following morning.
-But an unexpected obstacle occurred,
+early the following morning.
+But an unexpected obstacle occurred, which made us

-which made us fear that I should still retained as a prisoner.
-The avaricious
+fear that I should still retained as a prisoner.
+The avaricious jailers,

-jailers, unwilling to lose their prey, insisted that as my name was not
+unwilling to lose their prey, insisted that as my name was

-that we would leave the remaining part of our provisions we had recently
+consent, on condition that we would leave the remaining part of our provisions

 "It

-necessary inquiries, the governor appointed another guard, which conveyed Mr.
+Having made all necessary inquiries, the governor appointed another guard,

 "My